Skip to main content

-When to Use
+When to use

-• Recipients are already authenticated in your system
+• Recipients are already authenticated in your system.

-• Redirect recipients directly to the ceremony
+• Redirect the recipient directly to the ceremony.

-• Embed into your application interface
+• Embed the ceremony in your application interface.

-• Include in push notifications or other communication channels
+• Include the URL in push notifications.

 // POST https://api.signatureapi.com/v1/envelopes